 Whistle-Blowing is the raising of a concern inside or outside the workplace, where the concern is about incidences of wrongdoing that are a danger to others (including members of the public).
 The concern may be about an incident that happened in the past, is happening now, or you believe will happen in the near future.
-Such concerns can be raised with the Safeguarding team, the Director or the Chair of the Trustees at any time who will initiate a full investigation within 7 days.
+Such concerns can be raised with the Director or Trustees at any time who will initiate a full investigation within 7 days.
 Whistle-Blowing (and the legal protection it affords) only relates to reporting:

 - a criminal offence

 - risk of danger to someone's health and safety

 - risk or actual damage to the environment

 - a miscarriage of justice

 - the charity breaking the law

-- covering up of wrongdoing
+- covering up of wrongdoing by an individual

 Whistle-blowing legislation is to protect whistle-blowers who make an allegation in good faith.
-It is emphasised that no one should have anything to fear by raising a concern.
-Provided the individual is acting in reasonable belief that it is in the public interest, it does not matter if he/she/they are mistaken.

-However, disciplinary action may be taken against any Trustee, employee (including freelance workers), Project Contributor and/or volunteer who is discovered to have made allegations frivolously, falsely or maliciously, for example to pursue a personal grudge against another employee.
+It is emphasised that you have nothing to fear by raising your concerns.
+Provided you are acting in reasonable belief that you are acting in the public interest, it does not matter if you are mistaken.
+However, disciplinary action may be taken against any Trustees, employees (including freelance workers), Project Contributors and volunteers who is discovered to have made allegations frivolously, falsely or maliciously, for example to pursue a personal grudge against another employee.